 Penang Asam Laksa

 The specialty dish of Penang.
-Penang Asam Laksa has a very strong and unique flavor which some people loves while a small portion hated it.
-Its soup is a blend of spicy, sweet and sour accompanied with thick, fat rice noodles, shredded fish, onions, cucumbers, mint leaves, sliced pineapples, red chillis, and lettuce.
+Penang Asam Laksa has a very strong and unique flavor that some people love while a small portion hated it.
+Its soup is a blend of spicy, sweet, and sour accompanied with thick, fat rice noodles, shredded fish, onions, cucumbers, mint leaves, sliced pineapples, red chillis, and lettuce.

 While most of the magazines and online guides will direct you to Pasar Air Itam Laksa, I found that the best one is the one right opposite of it.
 Yup, it’s literally opposite of the most famous laksa stall.
 The stall is called Laksa Bisu (bisu is ‘mute’ in the Malay language, the stall owner is muted).
 It’s more authentic and traditional in my own opinion.

 One of Penang’s most delicious but unhealthy dishes, but still, most of the Penangites adore it.
 Char means stir-fried, while koay teow is sliced rice-cake strips.
 Many people claim that this is a Singapore dish but hell no.

 It’s stir-fried over big flames with soy sauces, chili, a small amount of belacan, prawns, cockles, chopped Chinese chives, and bean sprouts.
 Adding an egg into the dish makes it perfect.

 It’s hard to find a delicious and authentic Char Koay Teow in Penang, here’s my recommendation.
 Head over to the food court in Cecil Street Market, and find the Char Koay Teow store.
 The chef still insists on stir-frying the dish one-by-one instead of stir-frying them in bulk as most other stalls do.

 If you could only choose one dish out of these 5 dishes on your Penang itinerary, go for Char Koay Teow.

 Now you know what to do in Penang in 3 days.
 Time to plan your Penang itinerary.